-In the event that the response, decision, or action being unacceptable to either party (the accused or the accuser), formal complaints can be appealed to the President's Office.
-Exceptions can apply where the Gordon Police Department advises other action be taken, as required by law.
+In the event that the response, decision, or action being unacceptable to either party (the accused or the accuser), formal complaints can be appealed to the Academic Dean at Charlotte.
+Exceptions can apply where the Dean of Students advises other action be taken, as required by law.

-- If either student or accuser so desires, he/she may appeal the Guidance Committee's decision in writing within seven business days, following the notification of sanction, to the President of the Seminary. - The President will present his/her decision within seven business days to the student (or accuser), unless he/she appoints a review committee of his choosing, in which case, he/she will have 10 business days in which to respond. - The President's decision will be final.
+If either student or accuser so desires, he/she may appeal the Judicial Committee's decision in writing within seven

+- business days, following the notification of sanction, to the Academic Dean at Charlotte. - The Academic Dean will present his/her decision within seven business days to the student (or accuser), unless he/she appoints a review committee of his choosing, in which case, he/she will have 10 business days in which to respond. - 3.
+The Academic Dean's decision will be final.